Starbucks Case Study: How Starbucks Conquered The Coffee Industry?

 Starbucks Espresso Cappuccino

 In January 2017, Tata Starbucks presented Starbucks' tea image "Teavana".
 Teavana offers 18 unique assortments of tea in India.
-One of the assortments called the India Spice Majesty Blend was explicitly created for the Indian market and is just accessible in India.
-India Spice Majesty Blend is a mix of full leaf Assam dark tea injected with entire cinnamon, cardamom, cloves, pepper, star anise, and ginger.
+One of the assortments called the India Spice Majesty Blend was explicitly created for the Indian market and is only accessible in India.
+India Spice Majesty Blend is a mix of full-leaf Assam dark tea injected with entire cinnamon, cardamom, cloves, pepper, star anise, and ginger.
 On 15 June 2015, Tata Starbucks reported that it was suspending the utilization of fixings that had not been affirmed by the Food Safety and Standards Authority of India (FSSAI).

 The organization didn't indicate what the fixings were or which items they were utilized in.
 The organization additionally expressed that it was applying for FSSAI endorsement for these ingredients.